 30 May Finding Yoga with Fibromyalgia – Maeve’s story

-Maeve was diagnosed with Fibromyalgia, which she attributed to a back injury during her pregnancy.
-She wanted to be more comfortable and pain free than she was and to feel less tired, but was concerned that holding yoga postures and lying on mats would exacerbate her sacro-iliac pain and sciatica.
+Maeve was diagnosed with Fibromyalgia, which she attributed to a back injury during pregnancy.
+She wanted to be more comfortable, less tired, and pain free, but was concerned that holding yoga postures and lying on mats would exacerbate her sciatica and sacro-iliac pain.

-Maeve’s musculoskeletal physiotherapist recommended that Maeve attend Gentle Yoga for Pain to help her learn to relax, move safely and manage her pain.
+Maeve’s musculoskeletal physiotherapist recommended Maeve attend Yoga for Pain to help her learn to relax, move safely and manage her pain.

-I had to help Maeve learn to move without fearing that it would make her pain worse.
+I had to help Maeve learn to move without making her pain worse, and work through some of her fears.

-At her first one-to-one session, I introduced Maeve to the concepts of full body awareness, effortless movement and intentional practice.
-I helped her perform very small movements that helped her to feel safe.
+At her first one-to-one consult, I introduced Maeve to concepts of deep body awareness, effortless movement and intentional practice.
+I helped her perform very small movements in a way that made her feel safe.
 I also explained the importance of taking your emotional capacity for exercise into account as well as your physical capacity.

 She wrote to me to say: